The Cartels and Leniency Review: Mexico

 56 See 'Propiedad Industrial.
 Es necesaria una previa declaración por parte del instituto el instituto mexicano de la propiedad industrial, sobre la existencia de infracciones en la materia para la procedencia de la acción de indemnización por daños y perjuicios.
 Jurisprudencia (Civil).
 Primera Sala.
 Registro: 181491'.

-57 Notwithstanding, a June 2017 judgment by the First Chamber of the Supreme Court of Justice seems to have relaxed such a strict rule in the decision Amparo Directo 49/2014 (class action commenced by Profeco against Telefónica Movistar).
+57 However, a June 2017 judgment by the First Chamber of the Supreme Court of Justice seems to have relaxed this rule in the decision Amparo Directo 49/2014 (class action commenced by Profeco against Telefónica Movistar).

-62 Public information identify that certain distributors of Roche as well as certain laboratories are involved in such investigation.
+59 Public information identified certain distributors for Roche as well as certain laboratories involved in the investigation.
 These include: (1) Farmacos Nacionales, SA de CV; (2) Almacén de Drogas, SA de CV; (3) Nadro, SAPI de CV; (4) Grupo Casa Saba, SA de CV; (5) Casa Marzam, SA de CV; (6) Astrazeneca, SA de CV; (7) Laboratorios Pisa, SA de CV; (8) Iqvia, AG (before Quintiles IMS); and (9) Asociación de Distribuidores Farmacéuticos de la República Mexicana, AC.